nathanin/segmentation/Readme.md

 ## Features
-- Generalizable BaseModel class holds functions and hyperparameters for training, saving, tensorboard and inference
+- Hide all the ugly stuff in a `BaseModel` class with functions and hyperparameters for training, saving, tensorboard and inference
 - To implement a new model, copy + paste an existing `__init__` function, and implement the `model()` method
-- Support for customizable losses & multi-loss learning
 - Should be robust to input sizes (untested)

 #### Comments & Feedback
-Please use the issues section or email directly <ing.nathany@gmail.com>
+Please use the issues section to point where we can improve this thing.
+For other correspondence, email directly <ing.nathany@gmail.com>